meet-projects/Y2-Summer-Labs/4.1 Day 4, Morning, APIs/Identifying Fires using Google Maps - Lab/README.md

 ## Instructions:

 In this lab, we will be using 2 main APIs, **Google Maps API** and **BreezoMeter API**!
-We'll be creating an application that has a map, when you click on a location - it should tell you if there are current fires in that place!
+We'll be creating an application that has a map, when you click on a location/enter coordinates (Latitude and Longitude) - it should tell you mainly if there are current fires in that place!
+And if we have more time we'll use other APIs from BreezoMeter!

 1. Go to [BreezoMeter](https://docs.breezometer.com/api-documentation/fires-api/v1/#examples), explore the API and its documentation, have an idea of what could be done with **BreezoMeter**!
+    - Test out some of their examples!

 2. In `home.html`, Add a **form** that takes 2 inputs, a `Latitude`, and a `Longitutde` coordinates.
     - *They should be a **float**.*